Novicell/novicell-frontend/README.md

 ```

 ### Forms
 Default styling for form inputs.
-In regards to checkboxes and radiobuttons, refer to the `base.forms.less` file.
+In regards to checkboxes and radiobuttons, refer to the `base.forms` folder.
 ```html
 <input type="text" class="input" placeholder="Default input">
 ```